+^

+\checkmark
-2. Participant Safeguards.
-When the State specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the State has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.
+Participant Safeguards.
+When the State specifies an individual cost limit in Item B-2-a and there is a char participant's condition or circumstances post-entrance to the waiver that requires the provision of services is that exceeds the cost limit in order to assure the participant's health and welfare, the State has established the safeguards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs. n an amou

 Additional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+Specify the procedures for authorizing additional services, including the amount that may be authorized d:

 Other safeguard(s)

+Specify: